ipeaGIT/censobr/README.md

 [![Codecov test
 coverage](https://codecov.io/gh/ipeaGIT/censobr/branch/main/graph/badge.svg)](https://app.codecov.io/gh/ipeaGIT/censobr?branch=main)

 **censobr** is an R package to download data from Brazil's Population Census.
 The package is still under development.
-Currently, it only includes microdata of the 2010 population census of Brazil.
+Currently, it only includes microdata from the 2010 population census.
 The package is being expanded to include more years and data sets.

 ## Installation